Code-Institute-Submissions/sarahjameson-wexford-history_DecResub/README.md

 ## Known Bugs

-The site's responsiveness is causing issues and has to be worked on.
-Also, the Safari site looks slightly different to the chrome one.
+The site's gallery page is meant to be in a grid view on bigger screens but is not working currently.
+I will work on this in the future.

 ## Credits